Inactivity is a modern-day workplace crisis.

 To create a healthy company culture, businesses need to get inventive and develop workplace wellness policies and initiatives designed to make it easy and fun for employees to get physically active.
 This may mean encouraging remote workers to participate in a live walk-and-talk meeting or encouraging busy departments to partake in regular yoga sessions or mindfulness activities.

-Some businesses invest in workplace wellness programs that encourage healthy habits in their staff.
-It is even possible to find programs that are personally relevant to the type of employee and appropriate to the existing business culture.
+Some businesses invest in workplace wellness programs that simply encourage healthy habits in their staff.
+It is even possible to find programs that are personally relevant to the type of employee and appropriate to the reigning business culture.

 These programs are a fun and helpful way of supporting and tracking individual employee health while shaping a shared experience virtually.